-Can HMRC hold me personally liable for PAYE Debts when my company can’t pay PAYE to HMRC?
+Can HMRC personally hold me liable for PAYE Debts when my company can’t pay PAYE to HMRC?

 Should the HMRC consider, you have knowingly, with fraudulent intent, declined to pay.
 Then they are authorised to present a ‘Personal Liability Notice’ (PLN).

-PLN’s grant the HMRC power to hold company directors personally accountable (Section 121C, Social Security Administration Act 1992) in circumstances of fraud or negligence to pay tax.
+PLN’s grant HMRC power to hold company directors personally accountable (Section 121C, Social Security Administration Act 1992) in circumstances of fraud or negligence to pay tax.
 For further detailed reading, please view ‘can HMRC hold directors liable for outstanding tax?’.
 And Tax Avoidance schemes and penalties.

 A notice contains what you owe, how you pay, and what you can do if you disagree with HMRC’s decision to charge you.